tomilia/Inventory_Project/README.md

   15/6: Build & Config the Spring Application, dividing data access object, services and api controller, mapping row of Objects into Database, testing asynchronous call to render from Controller result in Thymeleaf template.
   16/6: Creating CSV Reader and notify CSV "BOM" bug, fix the bugs and create test for JDBC Insertion.
-  17/6: Create docker image and push & Refactor the name (as I wrongly start the project with Object name called "Member"!)
+  17/6: Create docker image and push & Refactor the name (as I wrongly start the project with DAO named "Member"...)